schierlm/Oberon2013Modifications/BugFixes/README.md

 As discussed on the mailing list (`PO: Illegal memory access in GC`), the garbage collector will read from IO address -4 when it encounters a NIL pointer and tries to read the metadata preceding the pointer.
-By definition, IO address -4 is unused and will return 0, but better to avoid these accesses if possible.
+By construction, IO address -4 is unused and will return 0, but better to avoid these accesses if possible.

 Fix 5: Fix register index for non-constant set literals